-4. Increase Transparency in Health Care Pricing CIII Enhance existing Data Center and All Payer Claims Database (APAC).
+4. Increase Transparency in Health Care Pricing Enhance existing Data Center and All Payer Claims Database (APAC).
 Both the contract with Q Corp and the interagency agreement with OHA were signed in late Q2 of Y1.
-The APAC Technical TAG continued to meet in Q1 and achieved several goals.
-OHA and DCBS amended the IGA to reflect the NCE.
-Advisory Group (TAG) continued meeting in Q1.
+TAG continued to meet in Q2 to discuss ways to enhance the data quality in the APAC database.
+The APAC Technical Advisory Group (TAG) continued meeting in Q2.
 80% completed.
 CIV Enhance existing Data Center.
 Q Corp continues work for CIV deliverables.
 Q Corp continues to hold meetings with carriers to discuss issues with data validation.
-50% completed.
+75% completed.
 CIII Integrate Quality and Price Information.
 Q Corp delivered its final set of cost and quality reports to DCBS in Q1 of the NCE.
 DCBS is in the process of reviewing these cost and quality reports and determining how best to use them.
 100% completed.
 5. Expand and Enhance Rate Review Using CMS Best Practices CIV Use Market Conduct Authority to Confirm Rates Are Implemented as Filed.
 DCBS executed the contract with the vendor and examinations continue into Y2.
-62.5% completed.
+75% completed.
 Ensure Information in Rate Filing Submissions is Consistent With Audited Financial Data.
 Preliminary training of DCBS staff has been completed.
 DCBS has established, as a regular part of its review process, a comparison of premium and claims incurred data in the filing with filed financial statements.
 When material discrepancies are found, carriers are asked to reconcile or explain them.
-Rate filing analysis also includes review of historical and projected administrative expenses, the target medical loss ratio compared to federal parameters, 100% completed. financial performance and financial condition.
+Rate filing analysis also includes review of historical and projected administrative expenses, the target medical loss ratio compared to federal parameters, financial performance and 100% completed. financial condition.